 External tutoring, Jeroen Peters, RISE Interactive

-During this research phase I have looked beyond the object (product) I'm designing and explored the user as a subject with their needs and wishes and most of all their experiences in daily life.
+During the research phase I have looked beyond the object (product) I'm designing and explored the user as a subject with their needs and wishes and most of all their experiences in daily life.
 “There cannot be users for objects that do not exist” (Redström, 2006) it is therefor important to understand who we are designing for to be able to adapt the design to the people and not the people to the design.

 I have in this project put focus on how people around me perceive their bodies, their experience of inhabiting their body and their expression of it.
 Most of all I have placed an emphasis on what mindset people have, when interacting with the world with energy and spontaneity involving physical expressions and emotions.

-Process - body prototyping with movements
+Body prototyping with movements

 I brought my body and senses into the prototyping and idea generation focusing on tactile feedback of movements.
 I wanted to test out my ideas and really try out how they would feel in interaction with my body and senses, to be able to evaluate them properly.